 Gary E. Smith wrote: "When ministers are charged with spiritually nurturing congregations, congregations should be charged, as well, to the mutual ministry.
 Today, I am eloquent in the pulpit and brilliant in the church school, and you are spiritually intoxicated with my wisdom; next week I stumble and bumble through my uncertainty and need your forgiveness.
 Today I am a great rock of comfort in a weary land; tomorrow I am blown about as the sands of the desert and I need the oasis of your strength.
 Today I dazzle you with my perspicacity; tomorrow I forget our appointment.
-Blessed are they who minister and blessed are they who are ministered unto.
-Blessed be the task of the minister.
-Blessed be the task of the congregation - for ultimately they are the one and the same."

-When Presidents of the MUA are charged with conducting district business and bringing meetings to order. . . .
+When Presidents of the MUA are charged with conducting district business and bringing meetings to order. . . . .